climatescope/climatescope.org/app/_posts/en/2016-01-27-climatescope blog post - mapping  the gap-the road-from-paris.md

 postId: test
 title: Test blog post

-description: mapping the gap: the road from paris
+description: mapping the gap -the road from paris
 ---

 ##<b>MAPPING THE GAP: THE ROAD FROM PARIS</b>